 Under most of our lease arrangements, we pay fixed lease payments, which are included in the measurement of lease liabilities on initial recognition or at the time of reassessment.
-The fixed lease payments include average fixed increases of three per cent in a number of our property leases.
-However, some of our property leases contain other escalation clauses, including increases subject to the consumer price index, the greater of fixed increase or the consumer price index or increases subject to market rates.
+The fixed lease payments income statement. include average fixed increases of three per cent in a number of our (d) Right-of-use assets property leases.
+However, some of our property leases contain other escalation clauses, including increases subject to the consumer Table A shows movements in net book value of our right-of-use price index, the greater of fixed increase or the consumer price index assets during the financial year 2020. or increases subject to market rates.
 Market rent review terms are used to respond to competitive market trends for these type of properties and to minimise our fixed costs.
 No material adjustments to lease liabilities resulting from such escalation clauses were recognised during the financial year 2020.